Institution

 Our shareholder holds the Board accountable for our overall performance by assessing Temasek’s long-term returns.
 In turn, the Board delegates the day-to-day management of Temasek to Temasek’s senior management.

-While the Board Leadership Development & Compensation Committee is responsible for recommending Board and management leadership plans, our shareholder has the right under the Singapore Companies Act to appoint, reappoint, or remove our Board members, subject to the President's concurrence29.
-The Board's appointment or removal of the CEO is also subject to the President's concurrence.
-These constraints are part of the "second key" concept, to safeguard the integrity of our Board and CEO in protecting Temasek's past reserves.
+While the Board Leadership Development & Compensation Committee is responsible for recommending Board and management leadership plans, our shareholder has the right under the Singapore Companies Act to appoint, reappoint, or remove our Board members, subject to the President’s concurrence28.
+The Board’s appointment or removal of the CEO is also subject to the President’s concurrence.
+These constraints are part of the “second key” concept to safeguard the integrity of our Board and CEO in protecting Temasek’s past reserves.

 Temasek declares dividends annually in accordance with our dividend policy.
 Our Board sets our dividend policy, balancing the sustainable distribution of profits as dividends to our shareholder with the retention of profits for reinvestment to generate future returns.
 The policy also takes into account our constitutional responsibility to protect Temasek’s past reserves.
 Our Board recommends the dividend payout for our shareholder’s acceptance at the annual general meeting.

-Under the Net Investment Returns (NIR) Framework, the Government is permitted to spend up to 50% of the expected long-term real rates of return of GIC, the Monetary Authority of Singapore, and Temasek.
+Under the Net Investment Returns (NIR) framework, the Government is permitted to spend up to 50% of the expected long-term real rates of return of GIC, the Monetary Authority of Singapore, and Temasek.
 The NIR framework does not affect, change, or impact Temasek’s responsibility to protect our past reserves; our dividend policy; and strategies and operations as a long-term investor.

 Every year, the Temasek Board and senior management meet with the Finance Minister and officials from the Ministry of Finance to review Temasek’s performance and investment strategies.